FalseGenius/foundry-puppyraffle-audit/audit-data/findings.md

-### [L-03] Casting uint256 fee as uint64 in `PuppyRaffle::selectWinner()` is a potential unsafe casting vulnerability, truncating fee into a representable value for uint64, due to overflow.
+### [L-03] Casting uint256 fee as uint64 in `PuppyRaffle::selectWinner()` is a potential unsafe casting vulnerability, truncating fee into a representable value for uint64, adding incorrect amount to `PuppyRaffle::totalFees`.

 **Description:** The max value uint64 can hold is 18446744073709551615 ~ 18.4e18.
 Any number beyond that is susceptible to overflow.
 The fee calculated in `PuppyRaffle::selectWinner()` is of type uint256 and that value gets truncated when it is casted off as uint64, resulting in incorrect calculation of the totalFees.